pylelab/USalign/readme.txt

    2018/08/14: Added the -split option
    2018/08/16: Added the -infmt1, -infmt2 options.
                TMalign can now read .gz and .bz2 compressed files.
+   2018/10/20: Chengxin Zhang and Sha Gong updated the RNA alignment part of
+               the program.
+Changes include:
+              (1) new d0 calculation for RNA.
+              (2) secondary structure assignment for RNA.
+              (3) automatic detection of molecule type (protein vs RNA).
 ===============================================================================

 =========================
  How to install TM-align
 =========================
-to compile the program in your Linux computer, simply enter
+To compile the program in your Linux computer, simply enter

  make